Jesus Betrayed and Crucified. AG Adult Sunday School Teachers

 Even in His pain, Jesus would not accept the wine mixed with myrrh that would have eased His suffering.
 He probably rejected the wine because He wanted His mind to b clear when he spoke from the cross, and He wished to b our perfect substitute-enduring with full consciousness all the pain on our behalf.

-PEOPLE ALSO READ: The People Of God Are Happy.
-AG Sunday School Teachers
+PEOPLE ALSO READ: Worship God In Time Of Trial.
+AG Sunday School Teachers.

 *B. Chastisement of Our Peace*